turtlestuff/turtlepost/README.md

 &var | &var2 | &var3
 ```

 Globals can be written to using the <kbd>write</kbd> operation.
 It pops a global and a value, writing the value into the global.
-Their value can be retrieved using the <kbd>push</kbd> operation, which pops a global and pushes its value.
+Their value can be retrieved using the <kbd>read</kbd> operation, which pops a global and pushes its value.
 Even if there are no remaining references to a global on the stack, it is still there and its value can be referred to at a later time.
 ```
 > 5 &var write
 /Globals: &var = 5/

-> &var push
+> &var read
 /Globals: &var = 5/
 5
 ```